Charles Shaar Murray

 Charles Shaar Murray (born Charles Maximillian Murray; 27 June 1951) is an English music journalist and broadcaster.
-He has worked on the New Musical Express and many other magazines and newspapers, and has been interviewed for a number of television documentaries and reports on music.
+He has worked on the New Musical Express (NME) and many other magazines and newspapers, and has been interviewed for a number of television documentaries and reports on music.

-Biography
+Early life

+Murray grew up in Reading, Berkshire, England, where he attended Reading School and learned to play the harmonica and guitar.